kyma-project/cloud-manager/docs/user/tutorials/01-30-20-aws-vpc-peering.md

-# Create VPC Peering in AWS
+# Create Virtual Private Cloud Peering in Amazon Web Services

-This tutorial explains how to create a VPC peering connection between a remote VPC network and Kyma in AWS.
-Follow the steps from this tutorial to create a new VPC network, and VM, and assign required permissions to the provided Kyma account and role in your AWS account.
+This tutorial explains how to create a Virtual Private Cloud (VPC) peering connection between a remote VPC network and Kyma in Amazon Web Services (AWS).
+Learn how to create a new VPC network, and a virtual machine (VM), and assign required permissions to the provided Kyma account and role in your AWS account.
 If you want to use the existing resources instead of creating new ones, adjust variable names accordingly and skip the steps that create those resources.

-## Prerequisites
+## Prerequisites <!-- {docsify-ignore} -->

-* The Cloud Manager module enabled in your Kyma cluster
+* You have the Cloud Manager module added.
 * The AWS CLI configured.
 For instructions, see the [AWS documentation](https://docs.aws.amazon.com/cli/v1/userguide/cli-chap-configure.html).

 ## Steps <!-- {docsify-ignore} -->

 1. Set the default AWS CLI profile.

     ```shell
     export AWS_PROFILE={PROFILE_NAME}
     export AWS_REGION={REGION}
     ```

 2. Create a trust policy document.

     ```shell
     export PRINCIPAL_PROFILE_AWS_ACCOUNT_ID=194230256199
     export USER_NAME=cloud-manager-peering-dev